explosion/sense2vec/README.md

 - spaCy **pipeline component** and **extension attributes**.
 - Fully **serializable** so you can easily ship your sense2vec vectors with your spaCy model packages.
-- **Train your own vectors** using a pretrained spaCy model, raw text of your choice and [GloVe](https://github.com/stanfordnlp/GloVe) or Word2Vec via [fastText](https://github.com/facebookresearch/fastText) ([details](#-training-your-own-sense2vec-vectors)).
+- **Train your own vectors** using a pretrained spaCy model, raw text and [GloVe](https://github.com/stanfordnlp/GloVe) or Word2Vec via [fastText](https://github.com/facebookresearch/fastText) ([details](#-training-your-own-sense2vec-vectors)).
 - [Prodigy](https://prodi.gy) annotation recipes for creating lists of similar